 Degrees Plato Taproom & Bottle Shop, Oakland.
 This community gathering restaurant is known for tacos, beer, and most importantly, for being family-friendly.
 Small tables with coloring books invite kids to enjoy restaurant time, too.
 Website >

-Brezo, Point Richmond.
-Recommended by a reader, Brezo is a California restaurant with a Latin flair, and a back deck for outdoor dining.
-Toys and books are on-hand to entertain the kids.
+Brezo, Albany.
+Recommended by a reader, Brezo is a California restaurant with a Latin flair and a back deck for outdoor dining.
+Toys and books are on hand to entertain the kids.
 Website >

 See our whole list of Kid-Friendly Restaurants in the East Bay >>